AlphaGenes/AlphaPeel/docs/source/contribute.rst

     * For coverage test, you can install ``coverage`` and run ``coverage run -m pytest tests/functional_tests``, and check the coverage report by running ``coverage report`` or ``coverage html`` to generate an HTML report.
-      Remember that coverage report cannot identify the calls to JIT-compiled functions.
+      Note that coverage report cannot identify the calls to JIT-compiled functions.

 The instructions of building your own distribution is available at :ref:`dist-install`.